ChrisOwuor/micro/README.md

 **Description:**

-Obtain an authentication token for API access.
+Obtain an authentication token for API access for registred and verified users.

 **Request:**